qiboteam/qibolab/doc/source/tutorials/instrument.rst

 Add an instrument
 -----------------

-The base of an instrument is :class:`qibolab.instruments.abstract.Instrument`, which is a pydantic ``Model``.
+The base of an instrument is :class:`qibolab._core.instruments.abstract.Instrument`, which is a pydantic ``Model``.
 To accomodate different kind of instruments, a flexible interface is implemented with two abstract methods (``connect()`` and ``disconnect()``) that are required